Robert Akparibo, BSc (Ghana), MSc (Denmark), MPH (Sheffield, UK) & PhD (Sheffield, UK), MEd (Sheffield, UK)

 Tel: +44(0)114 2224269

-I joined the Section of Public Health of ScHARR in 2007, as a student of the Masters of Public Health programme.
-After successfully completing the MPH programme in 2008 I proceeded to the University of Copenhagen (Denmark) to study another masters course in advance quantitative methods in public health assessment (Epidemiology & Biostatistics).
-The European Commission, under the Erasmus Mundus Masters of European Public Health programme, funded both degree programmes.
-I returned to the UK in 2009 to start my PhD in Public Health in ScHARR.
-My PhD project was a realist evaluation of the effectiveness of community-based interventions to combat childhood malnutrition in Ghana.
-I successfully obtained my PhD in January 2014 and subsequently was employed as a University Teacher in Public Health, with the responsibility to develop the new MSc International Health management and leadership.
-I am currently the Deputy Course Director for the Masters of Public Health and Health Service Research, as well as the Deputy Course director for the MPH in Leading and Managing Health Services.
-I was also Co-director of the Masters of European Public Health, working with Professor Paul Bissell, until August 2015.
+I joined the Section of Public Health of ScHARR in 2007 as a student of the Masters of Public Health programme.
+After a successful completion in 2008, I proceeded to the University of Copenhagen (Denmark) to study another Masters' degree course in advance Quantitative Methods in Public Health Assessment, (Epidemiology & Biostatistics).
+The European Commission, under the Erasmus Mundus Masters of European Public programme funded both degree programmes.
+I returned to the UK (ScHARR) in 2009 to start my PhD in Public Health.
+My PhD research adopted a realist methodology to evaluate what works and how of a community-based management of acute malnutrition in children below 5 years in Ghana.
+ScHARR employed me in 2013, upon completion of my PhD and since then I have been working here as a University Teacher, Global Health.
+Currently I am the Course Director of the Masters of Public Health in Management and Leadership, as well as Director of Students Experience.

-Prior to joining ScHARR I have carried out development work for 6 years, in top management positions, with various Governmental and Non-Governmental Organizations in West Africa.
-These include Ghana with the Ghana Health Service and the Association of Faith Based Development Programme (ACDEP), Senegal with the Family Health International and Burkina Faso with Helen Keller International.
-I also work with the United Nations Child Fund (UNICEF) in Ghana and the World Health Organization (WHO) in Denmark.
+Prior to joining ScHARR, I have carried out development work for 6 years, in top management positions, with various Governmental and Non-Governmental Organizations in West Africa.
+These include Ghana with the Ghana Health Service and the Association of Faith-Based Development Programme (ACDEP); Senegal with the Family Health International, and Burkina Faso with Helen Keller International.
+My last two jobs before joining ScHARR were with the United Nations Child Fund (UNICEF) in Ghana and the World Health Organization (WHO) European Office for Europe in Denmark.

 - Member of the British Nutrition Association